Ubeek/puppet-winsnmp/README.md

 ####Parameters

+#####`r_communities`
+Array of valid Read-Only SNMP Community strings.
+Defaults to contents of 'communities' to preserve backwards compatibility.

+#####`w_communities`
+Array of valid Write SNMP Community strings.
+Defaults to none.

 #####`communities`
 Array of valid SNMP Community strings.
 Defaults to none.
+Deprecated.

 #####`contact`
 The value of the RFC1156 `sysContact` object.
 Defaults to none.